fastn-community/country-details-ui/README.md

    Replace `<app-name>` with the desired name for your Heroku app.
 If you omit the `<app-name>`, Heroku will automatically generate a unique name for your app.

+   Note: If the project already exists, you can run this command: ``heroku config:add BUILDPACK_URL=https://github.com/fastn-stack/heroku-buildpack.git``

 4. Deploy to Heroku:

    Push the changes to the Heroku app to trigger the build and deployment process: